-The Nalgene boasts the widest mouth of all 10 bottles tested in our review, which has its pros and cons.
+The Nalgene boasts one of the widest mouth of all 16 bottles tested in our review, which has its pros and cons.
 The wide mouth does make filling the bottle a breeze, virtually regardless of the water source.
-If you were really desperate, it would by definition be able to catch the most rainwater over a set amount of time.
-However, we found that the wide mouth also made it more difficult to drink from without splashing water down our chin, chest, and elsewhere.
+If you were desperate, it would by definition be able to catch the most rainwater over a set amount of time.
+However, we found that the wide mouth also made it harder to drink from without splashing water down our chin, chest, and elsewhere.
 If you are moving at all, including sitting in a moving vehicle, you can expect to get a mini shower.

 Plastic bottles are durable, versitle, and light weight.
 The Nalgene is a tried and tested classic.

 Although its large volume reduces the number of times we had to fill it, the bottle feels substantial in hand.
 We found the other bottles, especially the Klean Kanteen Classic and Lifefactory Glass Flip Cap, more comfortable to hold onto and drink from.
 Furthermore, there isn't a cup holder we came across that could accommodate this bottle's wide girth.
 Since it's more awkward to drink from in day-to-day use, the Wide Mouth fell back from the top of the pack in this metric.

 Leakage is not a problem whatsoever with our Best Buy winner.
 It passed our leak test with a score of 100 percent.
 We gave this bottle our complete confidence, and it did not fail us when being jumbled around inside backpacks while cycling and hiking.
 It is also reasonably quick to open and close, requiring only one cap revolution to screw/unscrew the cap.

 Our Best Buy award winner remains a staple in the inventory of any lover of the outdoors.